Finance8 min readJune 16, 2026

 Down payment options in 2026

 VA loan (0% down): Available to US veterans, active military, and surviving spouses.
-No PMI, competitive rates, no down payment required.
-A significant financial benefit for those who qualify.
+No PMI.

-USDA loan (0% down): Available for rural properties and some suburban areas meeting USDA income and location requirements.
-No PMI, but has an upfront guarantee fee and annual fee.
+USDA loan (0% down): Available for rural properties meeting USDA requirements.

 The credit score impact on your mortgage rate